sib-swiss/single-cell-training/docs/precourse.md

 ## Software

+!!! note "If working independently"
+    If you are not enrolled to the course (i.e. doing it in your own time), you can either choose to install the packages locally, or use docker.
+See [setup](day1/setup.md) for more details.

 Attendees should have a Wi-Fi enabled computer.
 An **online R and RStudio environment** will be provided.
 However, in case you wish to perform the practical exercises on your own computer, please take a moment to install the following before the course:

 - [R](https://cran.r-project.org/) version > 4.0.